anguillanneuf/CarND-Extended-Kalman-Filter-Project/README.md

 # Extended Kalman Filter with Google Cloud Pub/Sub
-This project was originally homework from the [Udacity Self-Driving Car Engineer Nanodegree] Program.
+This project was originally completed in 2017 as part of the [Udacity Self-Driving Car Engineer Nanodegree] Program.
 I re-purposed it for a [Medium article] to show how to use [Pub/Sub] with Kalman Filters.

 ---